IUDevman/Tensor-Plugin-Example/README.md

 Methods annotated with the @PluginEntryPoint annotation are the primary connection points to adding modules, commands, events, exc.

 Really any version (or snapshot) of tensor should work pretty consistantly beyond 0.8.0-RELEASE.

+Make sure to use the remapped jar appended with "-dev" or else some methods will return gibberish.